BOARD OF DIRECTORS BIOS

 Jennifer Stripling is a CPA at JamisonMoneyFarmer PC and specializes in corporate and individual income tax.
 She graduated from the Tuscaloosa City Schools in 2000 and then from the University of Alabama with her Masters of Tax Accounting in 2005.
 Jennifer is the current treasurer of TEF.
 She has previously served as treasurer of the Service Guild of Birmingham and is a graduate of Leadership Tuscaloosa.

-organizations, including the United Way of West Alabama, Hospice of West Alabama, The DCH Foundation, Arts & Humanities Council of Tuscaloosa, Big Brothers/Big Sisters of West Alabama, Tuscaloosa County Industrial Development Authority, Chamber of Commerce of West Alabama, Black Warrior Council/Boy Scouts of America, Junior Achievement, Agape of Central Alabama, State of Alabama Prepaid Affordable College Tuition Board, and the University Church of Christ.
+Mark Sullivan is Executive Vice President for Bryant Bank.
+Sullivan holds a bachelor’s degree in Corporate Finance and a Master’s in Business Administration from the University of Alabama.
+He has been and continues to be involved in numerous community organizations both in board leadership positions as well as serving in a fundraising capacity for various campaigns.
+Organizations in which he has been involved include the United Way of West Alabama, Hospice of West Alabama, The DCH Foundation, Arts & Humanities Council of Tuscaloosa, Big Brothers/Big Sisters of West Alabama, Tuscaloosa County Industrial Development Authority, the Chamber of Commerce of West Alabama, Black Warrior Council of the Boy Scouts of America, Junior Achievement, Agape of Central Alabama, State of Alabama Prepaid Affordable College Tuition Board, the University Church of Christ.

 Dr. Anne Witt